 Swedish Sea Rescue Society is responsible for 70 per cent of all sea rescues in Sweden and receives no government funding.
 The Society is financed by membership fees, donations and voluntary work.

 Thanks to 2.000 volunteer crew members, rescue services are always available 24 hours a day anywhere along the Swedish coast and on the major lakes.

 The volunteers work as carpenters, doctors, fishermen, salespeople, plumbers, teachers and many other occupations.
 The sea rescue volunteers are willing to go out in any weather, even during normal work hours or in the middle of the night.

 The Swedish Sea Rescue Society has more than 100 000 members. www.ssrs.se

 The Swedish Club is now an official corporate member of the Big Blue Ocean Cleanup. www.bigblueoceancleanup.org

-Big Blue Ocean Cleanup helps keep the oceans clean, protect marine wildlife and support the development of innovative technologies.
-They run free educational workshops and provide resources for schools around the world; inspiring every generation to take action and protect our blue planet.
+Big Blue Ocean Cleanup helps keep the oceans clean, protect marine wildlife, and support innovative technologies.
+They run free educational workshops and provide resources for schools worldwide, inspiring every generation to take action and protect our blue planet.
 The non-profit also sends out free clean up equipment to anyone who requests it, and this is done on a global scale from their distribution network.

 Faktum is a monthly magazine sold by homeless people.
-The organisation behind the magazine is focused on giving homeless, or people in similar situations, a chance to come back to society or just have money for the day.
+The magazine's organisation is focused on giving the homeless, or people in similar situations, a chance to come back to society or have money for the day.
 It is also a way back to start taking responsibility.

-Faktum also aims at starting debates and forming an opinion regarding the homeless and their exposure in a hard, tough society.
+Faktum aims to debate and form an opinion regarding the homeless and their exposure in a hard, tough society.